emmayeboah/Fela_Kuti_Tribute_Page/README.md

-A Fela Kuti Tribute Page
+# Fela Kuti Tribute Page

-The story of the father of Afrobeat
+## The story of the father of Afrobeat

 This form part of my first series of projects as a front end developer